-Christine Ye is currently an assistant professor of marketing at Westminster college in Salt Lake City, Utah.
-She received her bachelor’s degree in Marketing (Minor in Mathematics) in the Kelley School of Business at Indiana University, Bloomington in 2004.
-She obtained her master’s degree in Statistics at Yale University in 2006.
-Christine enrolled in the business administration doctoral program with a concentration in marketing at Florida State University in 2009.
+Christine Ye has joined Westminster college as an assistant professor of marketing starting Fall 2013.
+Christine completed her doctoral program with a concentration in marketing at Florida State University in 2013.
 Prior to joining the doctoral program, Christine worked as a marketing consultant at Digitas,inc for about two years.
+She obtained her master’s degree in Statistics at Yale University in 2006 and received her bachelor’s degree in Marketing (Minor in Mathematics) in the Kelley School of Business at Indiana University, Bloomington in 2004.
 Her research focuses on understanding the role of trust in a firm-customer relationship, particularly in the domain of e-commerce and CSR.
 She has presented research papers at national conferences such as the American Marketing Association Winter Educators' conference, the Academy of Marketing Science Annual Conference, and the Marketing and Public Policy Conference.
 She also has publication in well-regarded marketing journals including Journal of Interactive Marketing, Journal of Public Policy and Marketing, Journal of Business Ethics.

 "When Companies Do Good, Are Their Products Good For You?
 How Corporate Social Responsibility Creates a Health Halo," with John Peloza and Bill Montford, Journal of Public Policy and Marketing (Forthcoming).

 “The Role of Corporate Social Responsibility in Consumer Evaluation of Nutrition Informaiton Disclosure by Retail Restaurants,” with J. Joseph Cronin and John Peloza, Journal of Business Ethics (Forthcoming).